 It was Alex’s turn to shake his head.

-“Other nations have had success converting nuclear stations into solar power plants, and the Helios facility is in an ideal location for solar irradiance.
+“Sir, other nations have had success converting nuclear stations into solar power plants, and the Helios facility is in an ideal location for solar irradiance.
 The project could be completed in half the originally quoted time, and much of the existing structure from the turbine hall and generators could be salvaged,” Alex ventured, wondering if he had finally overstepped his bounds.

 Apollo fell silent, leaving Alex hanging in a moment of agonizing uncertainty.
 Finally the executive turned from the window and returned to his desk.

-“Better get started then, you will return to Helios in two months time… And please be sure to pass on my regards to my sister,” Apollo said with the faintest hint of a smile.
+“Better get started then, you will return to Helios in two months time… And be sure to pass on my regards to my sister,” Apollo said with the faintest hint of a smile.